Seattle Cascades (ultimate)

-The Seattle Cascades are a professional ultimate team that competes in the Western Division of the American Ultimate Disc League (AUDL) with an open roster.
-They also compete as a mixed squad in various exhibition games.
-The team is named after the mountain range that runs through the Pacific Northwest and their mascot is a sasquatch (bigfoot) named Casey.
-The team's stated core values are integrity, community, and athletic excellence.
+The Seattle Cascades are a professional ultimate team based in Seattle, Washington.
+The Cascades compete in the Ultimate Frisbee Association (UFA) as a member of the West Division.
+The team is named after the mountain range that runs through the Pacific Northwest; its mascot is a Sasquatch named Casey.

 The club first competed in 2015 as an open AUDL team, and added a mixed roster in 2017 and a women's roster in 2018.
+They also compete as a mixed squad in various exhibition games.
 The women's team, which competes in the Western Ultimate League (WUL), changed its name to the Seattle Tempest in 2020.

 AUDL team (open roster)

 During the season, the Cascades play 12 regular season games, with up to four post-season games dependent on results.

 In its inaugural season in 2015, the team placed 2nd in the AUDL West Division, losing in the final round of the playoffs to eventual champion San Jose Spiders.
 In 2016 the team beat the San Francisco FlameThrowers to win the West Division and advance to AUDL Championship Weekend in Madison, Wisconsin.
 There the Cascades staged a victory against the hometown favorite Madison Radicals and advanced to the championship game, where they lost to the undefeated Dallas Roughnecks.
 In 2017, the Cascades placed third in the West Division and did not qualify for the divisional playoff.
 In 2018, they placed fifth (last) in the West Division and did not qualify for the divisional playoff.
 In 2019, they again placed last (fourth) in the West Division and did not quality for the divisional playoff.
 The 2020 AUDL season was canceled due to the COVID-19 pandemic.